zfgo/rtcr/README.md

 - Sampling: Multiple samples per pixel were implemented, this allowed me to reduce noise in the images and have some form of anti-aliasing.

 Overall, I am proud of what I have made.
-Even with the tutorials that I found, I still wanted to understand all the code I was writing, and I would say that I put in at least 20 hours just for coding and understanding the math behind the code (as well as many additional hours spent rendering the frames for the movie).
+There is plenty of information fo the internet about creating ray tracers, and even with the resources and tutorials that I found, I still wanted to understand all the code I was writing.
+And I would say that I put in at least 20 hours just in coding and understanding the math behind the code (as well as many additional hours spent rendering the frames for the videos I made).